By David Forest, editor, Strategic Investor

 But Push can be anything: a successful transition to production, a major increase in the price of the underlying commodity, positive metallurgy or engineering reports, or positive feasibility studies…

-It could be a green light given to construction, a merger or an acquisition, realization of a royalty, or the resolution of legal, political, or regulatory difficulties.
+It could be a green light given to construction, a merger or acquisition, realization of a royalty, or the resolution of legal, political, or regulatory difficulties.
 It could even be a big promotional push.

 Push is any important development that either adds value to the company or removes a negative.